We all know that the use of mobile phones is banned whilst driving.

 concerning assault offences ‘…satisfied that the assault was committed by driving a motor vehicle’.

 Again, the disqualification period can be ‘…for such period as it thinks fit’.

-Some Judges appear to be very keen to use this power and impose a driving ban, while it rarely seems to occur to others, so it can be very much a lottery so far as the sentencing process is concerned.
+Some Judges appear to be very keen to use this power and impose driving bans, while it rarely seems to occur to others.
+It can be very much a lottery so far as the sentencing process is concerned.

-The case law concerning this provision is complex and voluminous, so all advocates need to ensure that they are not taken by surprise when it is mentioned (often with no notice) as part of the sentencing process.
+The case law concerning this provision is complex and voluminous.
+All advocates need to ensure that they are not taken by surprise when it is mentioned (often with no notice) as part of the sentencing process.

 All of our advocates are highly trained and able to respond appropriately to all sentencing and other issues.

 How we can assist

 If you need specialist advice, please get in touch.
 Call John Howey on 020 7388 1658, or email email@example.com and let us help.
 We deal with all manner of criminal offences on a daily basis and have the expertise to get you the best result possible.Read More

 The idea of speed limits causes immense confusion, with many people believing that the speed limit is at least the minimum speed you should ordinarily drive at.

 Most of us have experienced the rage of a motorist behind us if we adhere to the limit.
 A step below it to any degree can often cause outrage.